EmoryMLIP/emory-reu-ret-website/content/authors/lruthot/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Mentors
+- CurrentMentors
 ---

 Lars Ruthotto is the Principal Investigator of this REU/RET site.
-He is an Associate Professor in the [Department of Mathematics](http://math.emory.edu/home/) and the [Department of Computer Science](http://math.emory.edu/home/) at Emory University and a member of the [Scientific Computing Group](http://www.math.emory.edu/Research/Area/ScientificComputing/).
+He is an Winship Distinguished Research Associate Professor in the [Department of Mathematics](http://math.emory.edu/home/) and the [Department of Computer Science](http://math.emory.edu/home/) at Emory University and a member of the [Scientific Computing Group](http://www.math.emory.edu/Research/Area/ScientificComputing/).
 Prior to joining Emory, he was a postdoc at the University of British Columbia and  held PhD positions at the [University of Lübeck](https://www.mic.uni-luebeck.de/about-us.html) and the [University of Münster](https://www.uni-muenster.de/de/).